Google Maps API 3 – Map settings

 noResize [boolean]

-Default value is false.
-If set to true it prevents the map from doing automatic resize checking.
+it prevents the map from doing automatic resize checking.

-Cursor behavior
+Cursor behaviour

 Finally there are a couple of properties to control how the cursor will look like.
 These are: